PALACES AND FORTS OF RAJPIPLA

 The riverside castle at Hanumanteshwar, on the banks of the Narmada, was built by Maharana Vijaysinhji.
 It had to be demolished in the 1950s after it was damaged by floods.

-There were two forts at Juna Raj or Old Rajpipla, which is now accessible by boat across the Karjan Dam.
-The older fort immediately behind Juna Raj on top of the Devastra Hill about 2,000 feet high was almost inaccessible.
+The older fort on top of Devchatra Hill, about 2,000 feet high, was almost inaccessible.
 It could be approached by narrow footpaths, which with a little effort could be made impossible to traverse even for infantry.

 The newer fort was built in the latter half of the 15th century on the spur of a hill at the meeting point of the rivers Karjan and Terav.
 It was approached along the bank of the Karjan through two miles of a wild and beautiful mountain gorge.
 Both sides of the hill, overhanging the stream, were crowned by breastworks, and the road was rugged enough to make access to the fort extremely difficult.
 In front of the fort, the Lal Darwaja, a gateway with flanking towers, completely barred the road.
 Even after surmounting this, an invading force would be nearly a mile from the key of the position, and would have to fight its way through a harsh defile between heights and among rocks and bushes alive with Bhils.
 The fort, a square court with walls about ten feet high enclosing an area of 8 acres, contained the palace, a paltry structure with flanking towers armed by a few pieces of miscellaneous artillery.
 A motorable road to Juna Raj had been built in the early decades of the 20th century.
-After the construction of the dam over the Karjan in the 1980s, this road got submerged, but a new approach has made it motorable again.
+After the construction of the dam over the river Karjan in the 1980s, the lower part of this road got submerged, but a new approach has made it motorable again.
 Junaraj can also be reached by boat from Karjan dam, either way a journey of an hour.